polyipseity/obsidian-modules/README.md

-// The following three may not work in startup scripts. self.require("[ommited or whatever](markdown/link/to/a%20module.js.md)") self.require("[[wikilink/to/a module|omitted or whatever]]") self.require("https://esm.sh/scratchblocks") // external link
+// The following three may not work in startup scripts. self.require("[ommited or whatever](markdown/link/to/a%20module.js.md)") self.require("[[wikilink/to/a module|omitted or whatever]]")
+// The following one requires enabling external links and adding the link to preloaded external links in settings. self.require("https://esm.sh/scratchblocks") // external link
 // You can workaround the inability to infer the current directory. self.require("../relative/path/to/a module.js", { cwd: context.currentDirectory })